 That is why we recommend choosing the best free Android VPNs from reliable providers.
 Despite the limitations, you’ll rest easy knowing that no one’s spying on you.
 Or that your device isn’t getting secretly wrecked by malware left, right, and center.

 And when you just want to be able to do more, switching to premium VPNs is always an option.
 After all, the best Android VPNs on the market offer surprisingly cheap subscriptions.

 What’s your go-to free VPN on Android?
 Share your opinions by leaving a comment!

-Is it worth using a free VPN for Android?
+Is there a totally free VPN for Android?

 Yes – Proton VPN is a totally free VPN for Android.
 It’s one of the few costless services that includes the essential VPN tools and offers great speeds thanks to the VPN Accelerator feature.